AndresJosueToledoCalderon/Compile-2Ship2Harkinian-for-Raspberry-Pi/README.md

 ## Also you can download the distributable version up here.
-Download > 2s2h_exec.zip
+Download > 2 Ship 2 Harkinia.zip
 It should be prepared to just drop your legally adquired ROM to compile the final steps.
 Then play !